Fall Festival September 24th-October 31st, 2016!

 With October’s cool evenings and sunny days, the pumpkins lay ripe in the pumpkin patch.
 Families from around the Portland, Oregon area flock to Lee’s to enjoy the harvest.
-With 12 varieties of pumpkins all grown in our local fields, everyone is sure to find the perfect pumpkin.
+With over 15 varieties of pumpkins all grown in our very own fields, everyone is sure to find the perfect pumpkin.
 Of course we always have a variety of fresh Autumn produce grown on our farm, or by our neighbors.
 Lee’s offers a delicious array of Oregon apples including some wonderful heritage varieties rarely found in the supermarket.

 Our Country Store carries many fun holiday decorations from gourds and Indian corn to straw bales and corn stocks.
 We also have a great selection of decorations to get you in the holiday spirit.